-This week on Repeater, we talk with Corin Wells (Above Average, UCB) about “Best Part” by H.E.R. featuring Daniel Caesar.
+We talk with the inedible Corin Wells (Above Average, UCB) about “Best Part” by H.E.R. featuring Daniel Caesar.
 Hear why Corin picked this straightforward and beautiful love song to be the track that got her through the last year and stick around for topics like friendship, relationship songs, and a little James Blake.

-This week on Repeater, we talk with drummer, guitarist, and vocalist Mikey Erg (The Chris Gethard Show, Worriers, Early Riser The Ergs!, 100 Other Bands) about “Tommy’s Coming Home” by unbelievable dream team Paul McCartney & Elvis Costello.
+We talk with drummer, guitarist, vocalist, and all-around local legend Mikey Erg (The Chris Gethard Show, Worriers, Early Riser, The Ergs!, 100 Other Bands) about “Tommy’s Coming Home” by unbelievable dream team Paul McCartney & Elvis Costello.

-This week on Repeater, we talk with comedian and writer Bailey Swilley (BoogieManja, Pretty Women: A Real Housewives Musical Review) about “I Like It” by star of 2018, Cardi B. In this episode, we explore music that can’t help but lift you up, empower, and push through the cold, dark winters…even if you don’t, say, own a Lambo’.
+We chat with the utterly fantastic comedian and writer Bailey Swilley (BoogieManja, Pretty Women: A Real Housewives Musical Review) about “I Like It” by star of 2018, Cardi B. In this episode, we explore music that can’t help but lift you up, empower, and push through the cold, dark winters…even if you don’t, say, own a Lambo’.

-This week on Repeater, we talk with comedic performer Michael Stevens (Magnet Theater) about Shura’s “2Shy” and how the song got him through a post-break-up year and reminds him to feel his feelings.
+Handsome shy guy and comedic performer Michael Stevens (Magnet Theater) talks about Shura’s “2Shy” and how the song got him through a post-break-up year and reminds him to feel his feelings.
 Michael takes us on a personal journey through his 2018, with setbacks, highlights, and his experiences re-entering the dating world.

-This week on Repeater, we sit down with comedian, writer, and producer Mariah Smith (Keeping Up With the Kontinuity Errors, Time Magazine) about Betty Who’s “Heartbreak Dream,” and talk about Mariah’s deep passion for pop, and how her upbringing influenced her current pop culture expertise.
+The magnificent comedian, writer, and producer Mariah Smith (Keeping Up With the Kontinuity Errors, Time Magazine) discusses Betty Who’s “Heartbreak Dream,” we talk about Mariah’s deep passion for pop, and how her upbringing influenced her current pop culture expertise.

-On Repeater this week, we talk with comedian, satirist, writer, and editor Taylor Garron (Reductress, Vulture) about Avey Tare Slasher Flick’s “Little Fang,” Taylor’s undying love for anything in the Animal Collective family, and how the jangle-y 60’s cocktail sound of Little Fang got her through this past year with its power to pep and motivate.
+The cool-as-hell comedian, satirist, writer, and editor Taylor Garron (Reductress, Vulture) talks with us about Avey Tare Slasher Flick’s “Little Fang,” her undying love for anything in the Animal Collective family, and how the jangle-y 60’s cocktail sound of Little Fang got Taylor through this past year with its power to pep and motivate.

 We owe a massive thank you to Magnet Training Center, where we record all of our studio episodes.
 Magnet offers the very best improv training in the entire world and they also offer classes in sketch comedy, musical improv, storytelling, and more.
 Check them out!